contrapunctus-1/ido-mini/README.md

 7. Add indicator if flx-ido-mode is enabled
 8. Add tests
 9. Don't fail if recentf-list is nil
+10. Create user-redefinable function to return final list of candidates.

 ## Contributions and contact
 Feedback and MRs very welcome. 🙂